aosp-mirror/platform_frameworks_base/tools/aapt2/readme.md

 # Android Asset Packaging Tool 2.0 (AAPT2) release notes

+## Version 2.11
+### `aapt2 link ...`
+- Adds the ability to specify assets directories with the -A parameter.
+Assets work just like assets in the original AAPT.
+It is not recommended to package assets with aapt2, however, since the resulting APK is post-processed by other tools anyways.
+Assets do not get processed by AAPT2, just copied, so incremental building gets slower if they are included early on.

 ## Version 2.10
 ### `aapt2 link ...`
 - Add ability to specify package ID to compile with for regular apps (not shared or static libs).